Planck intermediate results. XXXI. Microwave survey of Galactic supernova remnants: Results and discussion of individual objects

-G21.5-0.9 is a supernova remnant and pulsar wind nebula, powered by the recently-discovered PSR J1833-1034 \citep{gupta05,camilo06}, with an estimated age less than 870\,yr based on the present expansion rate of the supernova shock \citep{bietenholz08}.
-Figure~\ref{g21sed} shows the \planck\ images and flux densities.
-The source cannot be resolved from unrelated Galactic plane emission at the lowest (30--44\,GHz) or highest (217--857\,GHz) \planck\ frequencies.
-The spectral energy distribution is relatively flat, more typical of a pulsar wind nebula than synchrotron emission from an old supernova remnant shock.
-The microwave spectral energy distribution has been measured at two frequencies, and the \planck\ flux densities are in general agreement.
+The lower panel of Figure~\ref{g21sed} shows the \planck\ flux densities together with radio data.} The SED is relatively flat, more typical of a pulsar wind nebula than synchrotron emission from an old SNR shock.
+The microwave SED has been measured at two frequencies, and the \planck\ flux densities are in general agreement.
 A single power law cannot fit the observations, as has been noted by \citet{salter89}.
 Instead, we show in Fig.~\ref{g21sed} a broken power law, which would be expected for a pulsar wind nebula, with a change in spectral index by +0.5 above a break frequency \citep{reynolds09}.
-A good fit is obtained with a break frequency at 40\,GHz and a relatively flat, $\alpha=0.05$ spectral index at low frequencies.
+The data are consistent with a break frequency at 40\,GHz and a relatively flat, $\alpha=0.05$ spectral index at lower frequencies.